 Showing the number of customer notes

-The user table of the Users Insights plugin also has a notes column where it shows the number of notes that every customer has.
-If you can’t see the “Notes” row in the table you might need to show it by clicking on the “eye” icon.
+The user table of the Users Insights plugin also has a notes column that shows the number of notes every customer has.
+If you can’t see the “Notes” row in the table, you might need to show it by clicking the “eye” icon.

-The “Number of Notes” filter allows you to filter your WooCommerce customers by the number of customer notes they have.
-By setting the “Notes is greater than 0” filter you can quickly see which customers have notes attached to their profile:
+The “Number of Notes” filter allows you to filter your WooCommerce customers by their number of customer notes.
+By setting the “Notes is greater than 0” filter, you can quickly see which customers have notes attached to their profile:

 The available options from the number of notes filter are: